GediminasMasaitis/moonfish/README.md

 compiling from source
 ---

-Compiling on UNIX (and clones) should be easy.
-Make sure you have GNU Make and a C compiler like GCC, then run the following command.
+Compiling on UNIX (and clones) should be easy!
+Make sure you have GNU Make (or BSD Make) and a C compiler like GCC, then run the following command.

 ~~~
 make moonfish